Ali-Hussein-dev/indiestarter-docs/src/content/docs/guides/setup-db.md

 title: setup DB
 description: Setup Supabase and DB schema
 ---
+import { Tabs, TabItem } from '@astrojs/starlight/components';

 Supabase account is required to setup the database.
 If you don't have an account, you can create one [here](https://supabase.com).

-## Create "accounts" table
+## Create tables in DB

+### `accounts` table

-copy the following SQL snippet and run it in SQL editor in your Supabase dashboard.
+In order to create a table `accounts` in the public schema with the following columns, you can execute the following SQL query in the SQL editor of the Supabase dashboard.

 ```sql
 CREATE TABLE public.accounts (